ganeshkbhat/keyvalue-jsondb/README.md

 ##### indevelopment - do not use in production

-please note:

-`redis-like` : most of the shell commands are like redis but a few changes have been made to accomodate the architecture.
+please note: `redis-like` is an inference most of the shell commands are like redis but a few changes have been made to accomodate the architecture.

 #### FEATURES